 A family from Columbus, New Jersey, thinks a stay at the Treehouse Villas is money well spent:

 I give them five stars for value.
 We were trying to be economical, as there were nine people in our party and it saved us about $700– $1,000 per night.
 Our villa had three rooms and a pullout couch that comfortably housed our group.
 It had a great eat-in kitchen as well, which further helped us save money on breakfast.

 How Treehouse Villas Compare to Other Disney Resorts

 Even though the treehouses aren't really, you know, treehouses, they still are some of the most unique hotel accommodations in Walt Disney World.
 The benefit of Saratoga Springs is its location.
-The resort is located across the lake from Downtown Disney (soon to be Disney Springs), and can be accessed via a short boat ride.
+The resort is located across the lake from Disney Springs, and can be accessed via a short boat ride.
 Golfers rejoice, Saratoga Springs is also the home to Disney's Lake Buena Vista Golf Course.

 Where To Check-In, Get Theme Park Tickets, and Make Dining Reservations

 A security gate guards the entrance to Saratoga Springs' grounds.
 If you arrive by car, you'll need to provide photo ID at the gate; it's not necessary to provide your reservation number or paperwork.
 A dedicated parking lot across from the lobby serves as temporary parking for those who need it while checking in.